-- Have the masonry chimney inspected by a qualified chimney sweep or installer to determine its structural condition. - You will need a pipe length equal to the chimney height from the hearth plus 18 inches. - 3.
-Install a blanking plate and the chimney pipe, and if used the outside air pipe, as shown in Figure 12. - 4.
+- Have the masonry chimney inspected by a qualified chimney sweep or installer to determine its structural condition. - You will need a pipe length equal to the chimney height from the hearth.
+If outside combustion air is to be used, you will need a pipe length equal to the chimney height plus 18 inches. - Install a blanking plate and the chimney pipe, and if used the outside air pipe, as shown in Figure 12. - 4.
 Attach the DuraVent adapter, a section of pipe and clean out tee, making sure the clean out tee is centered in the chimney flue area.
-Use RTV, metallic tape, and a minimum of three self-taping screws at all joint connections to ensure a tight seal. - 5.
-Position the stove, adhering to the clearances in Figures 1 & 2. - Measure and build chimney top plate.
+Use RTV, metallic tape, and a minimum of three self-taping screws at all joint connections to ensure a tight seal. - Position the stove, adhering to the clearances in Figures 1 & 2. - Measure and build chimney top plate.
 Cut out holes for chimney pipe, and if used the outside air pipe.
 Install and seal with non-hardening mastic to prevent water leakage.
 Install vent cap.